tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - value investors try to minimize taxes by owning outstanding businesses that remain stable over a lifetime.

 ## rule 1: persistent products
+- invest in product that will not change in the next 30 years such as coke where it does not change due to technology.

 # Scope and Limits of Security Analysis